SonaliMittal98/Customer-Churn-Analysis/README.md

 9. Is there a relationship between customer service interactions and customer churn?
 10. Which high-risk customer segments should Databel prioritize for targeted retention strategies?

+## Customer Churn | Power BI
--Dashboard Interaction <a href="https://github.com/SonaliMittal98/Customer-Churn-Analysis/blob/main/Analyzing%20Customer%20Churn.pbix">View pbix</a>
+- <a href="https://github.com/SonaliMittal98/Customer-Churn-Analysis/blob/main/Analyzing%20Customer%20Churn.pbix">View pbix</a>

 ## Process
 Based on the attached Databel case study, the overall data analysis process can be presented in the following points.
 The case study describes five broad stages: